RANSoftware/decompressPic.py/README.md

-The purpose of this script is to retreive the JPEG images embedded in a PIC file created by a Hikvision CCTV.
+The purpose of this script is to retrieve the JPEG images embedded in a PIC file created by a Hikvision CCTV.

 Usage:
 Required flags: